Intervention Services for Georgia

 At the start of the intervention, the addict will not realize that he or she has a drug problem.
-While exposing this self-denial regarding his or her problem, the drug abuser will simply continue being stubborn and not seek help; however, the purpose of an intervention still stays true and primarily offers the addict an opportunity to make changes into sobriety, and possibly save his or her own life.
+While exposing this self-denial regarding his or her problem, the drug abuser will simply continue being stubborn and not seek help.
+However, the purpose of an intervention still stays true and primarily offers the addict an opportunity to make changes into sobriety, and possibly save his or her own life.
 Over the course of an intervention it is imperative to discuss certain problems:

-- explicit examples of erratic behavior and the way drugs have negatively affected the addict and their family members
+- Explicit examples of erratic behavior and the way drugs have negatively affected the addict and their family members

-- the therapy plan outlining key objectives and guidelines that the addict must follow
+- The therapy plan outlining key objectives and guidelines that the addict must follow

-- what every member of the intervention will be forced into doing if the addict doesn’t go along with a rehab or treatment program
+- What every member of the intervention will be forced into doing if the addict doesn’t go along with a rehab or treatment program

 The four different types of interventions are simple, crisis, classical, and family system:

 A simple intervention is just ‘simply’ asking the subject in question to stop their life-threatening way.
 Before any other, more intense intervention strategies are attempted, a simple intervention should be exercised.

 A crisis intervention is used immediately to address hazardous and precarious situations, like domestic violence, reckless driving, or intense addiction.

 Family system interventions put the focus equally around all the family members, and persuade them to stop their traumatizing behaviors, and because substance addiction and domestic violence regularly reinforce dysfunctional family environments: everyone involved will need to do their part in changing their behaviors.

 What Is the Difference between an Intervention and Treatment?